reu/fonte/README.md

 log.date_time.day                       # => 26
 ```

+## Games it supports
+In the current version it can parse all TF2, CSS and DOD files.
+Left4Dead is not supported yet due LOTS of "custom" events.

 ## Disclaimer

-This is a very early approach and can be a considered a proof of concept in the current version.
+This is a very early approach and can be a considered a proof of concept.
 Lots of things should (and will) be changed.
 For instance, I am not quite happy with the forced _".value"_ API, but for now, it was the easiest way to implement.
 Also, it doesn't support real games log yet, so, there should be a way to easily "plug" specific game "log commands".